NationalSecurityAgency/emissary/DEVELOPING.md

 #### Id

-The Id phase of the workflow is for identification of data.
+Id phase of the workflow is for identification of data.
 Service places operating in this phase are expected to modify the currentForm and fileType of the payload.
 They are expected to not change the payload bytes of the data or extract any other metadata, unwrap child payload objects, or extract metadata.

 #### Coordinate

-The coordinate phase of the workflow is a natural fit for the emissary.place.CoordinationPlace which is designed to wrap any number of otherwise instantiated processing places and lock down the workflow among them without regard to cost.
+Coordinate phase of the workflow is a natural fit for the emissary.place.CoordinationPlace which is designed to wrap any number of otherwise instantiated processing places and lock down the workflow among them without regard to cost.
 So that we don't have to create and remember an artificially low cost for the CoordinatePlace, setting into this phase of the work flow causes